Rising-Stars-by-Sunshine/csecon206-rong/README.md

 ### References

+- Aumann, Robert J. "Backward induction and common knowledge of rationality."
+Games and economic Behavior 8, no. 1 (1995): 6-19.

 - Baron-Cohen, Simon, Rebecca C. Knickmeyer, and Matthew K. Belmonte.
 "Sex differences in the brain: implications for explaining autism."
 Science 310, no. 5749 (2005): 819-823.

 - Berg, Joyce, John Dickhaut, and Kevin McCabe.
 "Trust, reciprocity, and social history."
 Games and economic behavior 10, no. 1 (1995): 122-142.